 - March, 2014 The Working Group endorsed an overall goal to focus their efforts, and a list of objectives and feasibility criteria for their recommendations to adhere to.
 The working group also identified topics for discussion and requested additional data and analysis to help inform their recommendations. - July 8, 2014 The Working Group received an information packet with data, analysis and recommendations on each of the nine discussion topic areas from TRPA staff.
-The Working Group discussed the materials, provided direction supporting development of a robust disclosure process in lieu of requiring BMPs at point of sale. - August 20, 2014 The Working Group will review and take possible action on the BMP Action Plan.
-Final recommendations will be advanced to TRPA's Advisory Planning Commission, Regional Plan Implementation Committee and Governing Board for review and approval.
+The Working Group discussed the materials, provided direction supporting development of a robust disclosure process in lieu of requiring BMPs at point of sale. - August 20, 2014 The Working Group reviewed and endorsed the BMP Action Plan with modifications.